-Cell phones, smart watches, and other electronic communication devices that can send and/or receive data are not permitted to be visible, heard, or used in any manner during school hours except by approval of school authorities.
-Other electronic devices such as cameras, radios, audio players, recording devices and games may not be used during school hours without prior permission from the Administration.
+Cell phones, smart watches, and other electronic communication devices that can send and/or receive data are to be kept in the student's backpack.
+Said items are not permitted to be visible, heard or used in any manner during school hours except by approval of GPA Leadership.
+Other electronic devices such as cameras, radios, audio players, recording devices and games may not be used during school hours without prior permission from GPA Leadership.
 Any violation and/or disruption of the learning process will result in the confiscation of the item.
-The parent/guardian must pick up the confiscated item from the Office of Student Conduct or the teacher.
+The parent/guardian must pick up the confiscated item from the Office of Student Engagement or the teacher.